Child life services: What they are and how to find them

 Child life specialists are not therapists.
 However, their psychological training can help children process difficult experiences while still protecting their mental health.
 Child life services may be available before, during, and after stressful situations in addition to other therapies, such as:

 If your child has recently been discharged from the hospital or undergone a similarly stressful experience, they may benefit from speaking with a mental health professional, especially if child life services were not available to help them prepare for and process their experience.
-Browse our directory to find therapists near you.
+Browse our directory to find a therapist near you.